mattyv/ilp_for/ILP_FOR_DESIGN.md

 }
 ```

-This library provides a DSL that generates identical assembly:
+This library provides a DSL that generates as close to identical assembly as possible:

 ```cpp
 unsigned foo3(unsigned x, unsigned total) {